jacekzlowocki/parking-api/README.md

 ### How it's build

-The API consisit of following components:
+The API consist of following components:
 - Typescript language compiler
 - Express.js node framework
 - TypeScript OpenAPI (TSOA) library - for structuring and describing the API in open standard